Jonatan Julien

-Jonatan Julien (born 20 March 1972) is a Canadian politician, who was elected to the National Assembly of Quebec in the 2018 provincial election.
+Jonatan Julien MNA (born March 20, 1972) is a Canadian politician who was elected to the National Assembly of Quebec in the 2018 provincial election.
 He represents the electoral district of Charlesbourg as a member of the Coalition Avenir Québec.

 Prior to his election in the National Assembly, he was a city councillor in the municipal district of Neufchâtel-Lebourgneuf for the Quebec City Council from 2013 to 2018.